- About JCG

 - Obtain material safety data sheets for all identified and suspected hazardous substances.

 - Ensure that the containers of hazardous substances are correctly labelled.

-- Conduct a risk assessment on each hazardous substance and/or process that presents a ‘significant’
+- Conduct a risk assessment on each hazardous substance and/or process that presents a ‘significant’ risk.

 - Ensure that staff and students have received sufficient information, instruction and training to handle these substances.